 NATURE, HISTORY PROGRAMS: Click here to view park events, festivals, workshops and interpretive programs.

-NEARBY ATTRACTIONS: Bear Creek Lake State Park, Holliday Lake State Park, Sailor’s Creek Battlefield Historical State Park, Twin Lakes State Park, Sandy River Reservoir, Briery Creek Wildlife Management Area, Prince Edward-Gallion State Forest, Lee’s Retreat Driving Tour, Longwood University Visual Arts Center, Robert Russa Moton Museum, Old Town Farmville, Farmville, Prince Edward County, Cumberland County, Nottoway County
+NEARBY ATTRACTIONS: Bear Creek Lake State Park, Holliday Lake State Park, Sailor’s Creek Battlefield Historical State Park, Twin Lakes State Park, Sandy River Reservoir, Briery Creek Wildlife Management Area, Prince Edward-Gallion State Forest, Lee’s Retreat Driving Tour, The Museum of the Confederacy in Appomattox, Va., Longwood University Visual Arts Center, Robert Russa Moton Museum, Old Town Farmville, Farmville, Prince Edward County, Cumberland County, Nottoway County

 HISTORY: In December 2006, Norfolk Southern Railway Co. donated a 31-mile tract of abandoned railroad to the state for the establishment of a new state park.
 The rail line was part of the Petersburg to Lynchburg line.
 On Aug.
 22, 2008, four miles of the linear park were opened to the public.
 On June 6, 2009, another 10 miles were opened to the public.
 Six more miles were opened on Nov.
 14, 2009, and another four miles were opened on July 3, 2010.
 On Sept.
 4, 2010, the trail's final six miles were opened.
 After 13 months of rehabilitation work, High Bridge was opened to the public on April 6, 2012.
 Its completion provides the final link in the 31-mile trail.